-Entry requirements: Entry onto the apprenticeship is subject to thorough initial assessment to clarify course suitability .
+Entry requirements: Entry onto the Apprenticeship is subject to a thorough initial assessment to clarify course suitability.
 You may be required to come in and undertake an interview or assessment.
-Entry onto the apprenticeship is subject to 4 GCSE’s including Maths and English 9-4/A-C or a commitment to undertake Level 2 maths and English Apprentices need to be employed for a minimum of 30 hours a week, and have a contract of employment.
+Entry onto the Apprenticeship is subject to 4 GCSEs including Maths and English 9-3/A-E or a commitment to undertake Level 2 Maths and English.
+Apprentices need to be employed for a minimum of 30 hours a week and have a contract of employment.

-On-programme learning: English and Maths (if required) to achieve Level 2
+- English and Maths (if required) Level 2

 Progression: On completion of this Apprenticeship a Supply Operative will have the opportunity to progress within the industry in roles such as Logistics Operations, Warehouse Manager, Transport Manager, and Logistics Professional.

 Course Summary: Apprenticeships are work-based training programmes designed around the need of both the Apprentice and their employer.

 This is an entry-level Apprenticeship which provides the foundation knowledge skills and experience for the role of Supply Chain Operator within occupational areas in the Supply Chain industry.

 Supply Chain Operators are primarily responsible for managing the movement of goods for a variety of customers across all sectors, and as such their customer base will range from large global organisations to sole traders and private customers in local areas, depending on their organisation.
 They may be required to work in shifts, for example overnight or working on weekends, and some (depending on the nature of their organisation) may be required to work internationally in Europe or at worldwide destinations.

 - Traffic Office – managing the movement of goods for a variety of customers – either own account or third party from manufacturer or supplier to final destination or for onward delivery